albertoruibal/carballo/readme.md

 Building
 ========

-Carballo uses the Gradle build system, you need to install Gradle from http://www.gradle.org
+Carballo uses the Gradle build system, you can get Gradle from http://www.gradle.org

 Build all the jars and install them to your local Maven repository:
 ```